mattcollins107/SocialAccounts/README.md

 ## Installation

-The recommended approach for installating SocialAccounts is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
+The recommended approach for installing SocialAccounts is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.

 Install CocoaPods if not already available: